-Building on earlier qualitative findings (Colder Carras et al. 2018; Shi et al. 2019; Snodgrass et al. 2021), we have recently collected phenomenological pilot evidence about the meaning(s) of intensive play for adults, including clinical treatment-seeking samples (Karhulahti 2020; Karhulahti et al. 2022a; Karhulahti et al. 2022b; Karhulahti et al. 2022d).
+Building on earlier qualitative findings (Bleckmann & Jukschat 2015; Colder Carras et al. 2018; Domahidi & Quandt 2015; Shi et al. 2019; Snodgrass et al. 2021), we have recently collected phenomenological pilot evidence about the meaning(s) of intensive play for adults, including clinical treatment-seeking samples (Karhulahti 2020; Karhulahti et al. 2022a; Karhulahti et al. 2022b; Karhulahti et al. 2022d).
 Our findings thus far imply that experiences of “disorder” derive from gaming interfering with what one wants to be, do, and have throughout life, whereas the experiences of general intensive play derive from gaming being integrated into self throughout life.
 It is possible that the degree to which gaming is internalized (e.g., Kelman 1958; Ryan & Deci 2017) in one’s meaning and/or value system signals whether it is a controlled passion or a potential disorder (see also Vallerand 2015).
 Accordingly, how the participants’ meanings and values are connected to their sociocultural contexts will be a key area of exploration.
-Following the above, related to the design interaction level, we further ask:
+Following the above, but more related to the design interaction level, we further ask:

 RQb: What are the design structures of videogames, which are played intensively and/or with gaming-related health problems?

 There is a lineage in the design of videogames like World of Warcraft that have been associated with gaming-related health problems for a long time (e.g., Linderoth & Bennerstedt 2007) and the currently thriving esports that have become a new focus of discussion (e.g., Brevers et al. 2020).
-In both these types of gaming, players are given challenges under time pressure that afford kinesthetic, physical satisfaction and short-term anticipation (see Vahlo & Karhulahti 2020; Koban & Bowman 2020).
+In both these types of gaming, players are given challenges under time pressure that afford motorically executed kinesthetic or physical satisfaction and short-term anticipation (see Vahlo & Karhulahti 2020; Koban & Bowman 2020).
 Furthermore, players in both are also provided years-long goals that carry value in their sociocultural context (long-term anticipation), that is, invested time becomes potentially transferable into out-game capital, too (see Consalvo 2009; King & Delfabbro 2009).
 It is possible that intensive gaming, understood as highly committed lasting engagement, needs to be mediated by bilevel videogames that provide both ephemeral kinesthetic satisfaction and long-term goals—and that the long-term goals be socially recognized outside the immediate context of play.
 Accordingly, such design structures will be a key area of exploration.

-To access intensive gaming experiences, clinical-phenomenological interviews and diary-like data are collected from participants in South Korea, Slovakia, and Finland longitudinally over three years.
-To better understand these experiences, the structures of their played videogames will be analysed in detail, allowing mapping of the phenomenological forest of health and play with specific design interactions.
-This will serve not only as a qualitative foundation for reconstructing “gaming disorder” but also allows situating such potential cases in the colorful spectrum of gaming lives and design interaction at large.
+To access intensive gaming interactions and experiences, clinical-phenomenological interviews and diary-like instruments are applied primarily in South Korea, Slovakia, and Finland longitudinally over three years.
+To further increase cross-cultural depth, other countries are involved in the process by an open collaboration approach later.
+In order to understand these experiences from a technological perspective as well, the structures of the videogames played by the participants will be analysed and networked with the rest of the data .
+The taxonomy pursued by these procedures will serve not only as a qualitative foundation for reconstructing “gaming disorder” but also allows situating such potential cases in the colorful spectrum of gaming lives and design interaction at large.

 Data and Methodology